Patient education: Diffuse large B cell lymphoma in adults (Beyond the Basics)

 Patients who have refractory or recurrent disease have only a small chance of cure.
 Depending upon the person's age and underlying medical problems, treatment may include one or more chemotherapy medications given over several days.
 Sometimes patients with refractory disease choose management with supportive care and no active therapy.

-If the person responds to chemotherapy and is healthy enough, high-dose chemotherapy and a specific kind of bone marrow transplant called autologous hematopoietic stem cell transplantation may be recommended.
-This type of bone marrow transplant uses a person's own cells to "rescue" his or her bone marrow from intensive chemotherapy.
-(See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)
+If the person responds to chemotherapy and is healthy enough, high-dose chemotherapy and a specific kind of bone marrow transplant called "autologous hematopoietic stem cell transplantation" may be recommended.
+This type of transplant uses a person's own cells to "rescue" his or her bone marrow from intensive chemotherapy.
+(See "Patient information: Stem cell transplantation (bone marrow transplantation) (Beyond the Basics)".)

 A clinical trial is an approved research study that is designed to determine the best treatment for a particular disease.
 Clinical trials are especially important in diffuse large B cell lymphoma, since there no treatment program capable of curing all patients with this disease.

 Enrollment in a clinical trial, if available, is always recommended.
 Ask your doctor for more information, or read about clinical trials at: